-Freight trains on street-level tracks, run by New York Central Railroad, delivered food to lower Manhattan, but created dangerous conditions for pedestrians; 10th Ave. became known as “Death Avenue.”
+Freight trains on street-level tracks, run by New York Central Railroad, delivered food to lower Manhattan, but created dangerous conditions for pedestrians; 10th Avenue became known as “Death Avenue.”
 By 1910, more than 540 people had been killed by trains.

-In response to the mounting deaths, the railroad hired men on horses to protect pedestrians: Until their final ride in 1941, the “West Side Cowboys” patrolled 10th Ave., waving red flags to warn of oncoming trains.
+In response to the mounting deaths, the railroad hired men on horses to protect pedestrians: Until their final ride in 1941, the “West Side Cowboys” patrolled 10th Avenue, waving red flags to warn of oncoming trains.

 The West Side Improvement project first began when the city’s Transit Commission ordered the removal of street-level crossings; this later led to a plan to remove tracks from the streets and create an elevated rail line.

 The first train ran on the High Line—which was then called the “West Side Elevated Line.”
 The line was fully operational by 1934, transporting millions of tons of meat, dairy, and produce.
 The lines cut directly through some buildings, creating easy access for factories like the National Biscuit Company (aka Nabisco), which is now the home of Chelsea Market.

 Train use dwindled due to the rise in trucking.
 The southernmost section of the High Line, from Spring to Bank streets, was demolished in the 60s.
 The decline continued through the 70s, with all traffic stopped by the 80s.
 Calls for total demolition of the structure soon followed.

 With the structure unused, the first roots of the idea to use the High Line for other purposes began to grow.
 Chelsea resident Peter Obletz formed The West Side Rail Line Development Foundation, seeking to preserve the structure.
 In the same year, Congress passed the Trail System Act, allowing people to circumvent complicated land rights issues in order to transform old rail lines into recreational areas.